-Symptom Action The monitor has screen jitter, or the screen image is wavy, unreadable, rolling, or distorted. location of the monitor.
-Magnetic fields around other devices (such as transformers, Attention: Moving a color monitor while it is turned on might cause screen discoloration.
+Action If the monitor self-tests show that the monitor is working correctly, consider the location of the monitor.
+Magnetic fields around other devices (such as transformers, appliances, fluorescent lights, and other monitors) can cause screen jitter or wavy, unreadable, rolling, or distorted screen images.
+If this happens, turn off the monitor.
+Attention: Moving a color monitor while it is turned on might cause screen discoloration.
 Move the device and the monitor at least 300 mm (12 in.) apart, and turn on the monitor.
 Note: Non-IBM monitor cables might cause unpredictable problems.
 If the problem remains, call for service.
-Wrong characters appear on the screen.
 If the wrong language is displayed, update the BIOS code with the correct language.
-If the problem remains, call for service.